-- Effective burndown and residual herbicides outlined below will be needed for horseweed control prior to planting LibertyLink soybean. - Apply Liberty (32-43 oz/A) POST prior to horseweed exceeding 6-inches in height.
-Ammonium sulfate (AMS) should always be included.
-Use the higher rate to control taller plants or plants that have escaped initial control.
-Follow with a second POST applications of Liberty as needed.
+- Effective burndown and residual herbicides outlined on the following pages are needed prior to planting. - Apply Liberty (32-43 oz/A) POST prior to horseweed exceeding 6-inches in height.
+Ammonium sulfate (AMS) should always be included, unless prohibited by tank-mix partners.
+Use the higher glufosinate rate to control taller plants or plants that have escaped initial control.
+Follow with a second POST application of Liberty as needed.

-Remember glufosinate products can only be applied over-the-top of soybean that have the LibertyLink (glufosinate-resistant) trait.
+Remember glufosinate products can only be applied over-the-top of soybean that are glufosinate-resistant.